 According to the American Dental Association (ADA), these symptoms are abnormal.
 If your baby experiences them, you should take him or her to a pediatric dentist.3

 Contrary to what some parents believe, teething does not cause a high fever.
 You may notice a slight temperature rise when your baby is teething.
 However, a high fever is not a sign of teething.4

 Teething can only raise a baby’s temperature slightly.
 If a teething baby runs a high fever (above 100.4°F), it would be best to consult a pediatrician.

-Teething fever could be used to describe the slight rise in temperature experienced by a teething baby.
+Fever could explain the slight rise in temperature experienced by a teething baby.
 However, high fever in babies is most likely caused by other illnesses unrelated to teething, such as an infection.

-If your baby shows severe symptoms like high fever, vomiting, diarrhea, or rashes, you should see a pediatrician as the baby might be suffering from an illness.
+See a pediatrician if your baby shows severe symptoms like high fever, vomiting, diarrhea, or rashes.
+Your baby might be suffering from an illness.